Northern School of Contemporary Dance

 Paul became Associate Principal in 1989 and concentrated on developing the technical training at the School to give it a national profile and broaden the range of courses on offer.
 He completed an MBA at UWE’s Bristol Business School in 1992.
 Consultancy has included reporting for funding councils and accrediting bodies in the performing arts, external examining and validation panels for UG and PG awards.
 He became Principal in 2007.

-Director, Central School of Ballet
+Executive Director, Central School of Ballet

 Chief Executive and Interim Principal, London Contemporary Dance School

 With a longstanding background in dance and performance, Clare trained at London Contemporary Dance School before embarking on a successful performing career with Phoenix Dance.
 She then worked as a teacher-artist in both further and higher education and collaboratively produced performing arts programmes for the University of East London, as well as supporting the validation of new arts programmes in several universities.